-CSA (Actuator): CSA Certified for Class I, Division 2, Groups A, B, C, & D, T3 at 93 °C Ambient For use in Canada and the United States Certificate 1635932.

-Actuator is certified for North America as on-engine systems component connected to the certified Digital Valve Positioner.
+CSA (Actuator): CSA Certified for Class I, Div.
+2, Groups A, B, C & D, T3 at 93°C Ambient For use in Canada and the United States Certificate 1635932.
+Actuator is certified for North America for use only when connected to the certified Digital Valve Positioner